danielk333/hardtarget/docs/analyse/method/direction_of_arrival.md

 To determine the direction of arrival of an object it can be analysed with the direction of arrival tool.
 This will run a interferometry analysis to determine the elevation and azimuth of the object.

-The different supported libraries for event detection are:
+The different supported libraries for direction of arrival are:

 ::: hardtarget.constants.DOAMethod